exoad/Clic/README.md

 Clic is WIP (Work in Progress) little Clicker Game I made.

+The Kotlin Version is more of a work in progress as I figure out how to use Kotlin :)

 **The most recent release version:** v1.1

 It's main framework is based on a project I made for a class at GNSHS 2020-2021 (Check out branch [original](https://github.com/exoad/Clic/tree/original)).